juji-io/datalevin/README.md

 Independent from Datalog, Datalevin can also be used as a key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data.
 A number of optimizations are put in place.
 For instance, it uses a transaction pool to reuse transactions, pre-allocates read/write buffers, and so on.

 Datalevin uses cover index and has no write-ahead log, so once the data are written, they are indexed.
-There is no separate processes for indexing, compaction or any such database maintenance jobs that compete with your applications for resources.
+There are no separate processes or threads for indexing, compaction or doing any database maintenance work that compete with your applications for resources.

 ## :tada: Usage